 How I center myself everyday to be more productive — and make sure my work is meaningful.

-The following is a profile of Yvette Vargas, Head of Development at Citizens Bank, originally sourced from Fairygodboss.
+The following is a profile of Yvette Vargas, Head of Development at Citizens, originally sourced from Fairygodboss.

 When starting out in her career, Yvette Vargas felt, like many women, that she needed to keep the spheres of her life separate.